sred9/codeexamples.dev/content/javascript-object-keys/index.md

 template: post
 ---

-To get the number of keys we need to used `Object.keys()` method in JavaScript.
+To get the number of keys we can use the `Object.keys()` method in JavaScript.

 Example: